11+ Information and Frequently Asked Questions

 - The OMR sheets are all marked by GL Assessment.
 The final scores are standardised to take each child’s age into account.

-- A letter informing you of your son’s score will be posted to parents on 21 October 2020.
+- A letter informing you of your son’s score will be posted to parents in October 2021.

 - After learning the result of your son’s 11+ tests you apply for a place either through Lincolnshire County Council or through your own County Council if you live outside of Lincolnshire.

-- You will learn which secondary school your son has been allocated on 1 March 2021.
+- You will learn which secondary school your son has been allocated in March 2022.

 Is it worth going to appeal if my son narrowly fails to reach the required total marks for entry into Spalding Grammar School?